 Survey data was entered directly into Get Feedback by the respondent or transcribed from paper copies by the survey administrators.
 Reports were developed and analyzed in this survey platform.
 Descriptive statistics were calculated on regional data to obtain a general perspective of patient experiences with acute care services at Western Health.
 Statistics were also calculated for STRH, Corner Brook, and the rural health centres (RGHC, BBHC, LHC, & CHC) to assist in quality improvement initiatives and planning at a site level.
-The following report provides a combined summary of survey results for the four rural health centres within the region.
+The following report provides a combined summary of survey results for all sites within the region.